 Some of the areas of Teamwork I am responsible for include:

-- Desktop Timer App (Flex)
+Desktop Timer App (Flex)

-- Diff-ing of Notebook versions (Java)
+Diff-ing of Notebook versions (Java)

-- Reply by email (Brain juice)
+Reply by email (Brain juice)

-- Email Dropboxes (C# connector)
+Email Dropboxes (C# connector)

-- Markdown support (Java)
+Markdown support (Java)

-- Dropbox integration – I really enjoyed the challenge in this and officially know the Dropbox API inside out
+Dropbox Integration – I really enjoyed the challenge in this, and officially know the Dropbox API inside out

-- Android App – It’s early days but I’m making progress – Please don’t ask
+Android App – It’s early days but I’m making progress – Please don’t ask

-- Master of Doom (The id software story)
+Master of Doom (The id software story)

-- The Perfect Store (The eBay story)
+The Perfect Store (The eBay story)

-- The PayPal Wars (The PayPal story)
+The PayPal Wars (The PayPal story)

+I’m also a movie fanatic and a bit of a Mac fan boy!
 Most of my spare time goes towards “challenge programming” where I pick some area of interest and muck about with it.
 Most of our fun recreational hacking turns into real features in Teamwork!

 I also like to answer feedback.
 While Sam is the main face to our customers, I read every single feedback item that comes in.
 I think it’s extremely important for the developers of an app to engage with customers and see the pain points people have with a product.
 Also, if it’s a support issue, a developer is in a much better position to advise on a solution to a problem.
-(Invariably we create the problems ;-))
+(Invariably we create the problems!)

 With the rise in smartphones, and email always available, there is no excuse for a feedback email to be left unanswered.
 We all have iPhones and iPads.
 I always like to think of it as if I am the person requiring answers, what would I expect from support?

 One thing I always like (kinda voyeurism) when reading about a developer is finding out what tools they use, so here’s mine:

-- 3 x 19 inch screens
+3 x 19 inch screens

-- Dell with duel-processor and 3GB RAM
+Dell with dual processor and 3GB RAM

-- Large screen iMac for testing our wares on Mac
+Large screen iMac for testing our wares on Mac

-- Homesite as an editor
+Homesite as an editor

-- Navicat for MySQL
+Navicat for MySQL

-- Flex Builder 4.5.1 for AIR apps and Visual Studio for C# work
+Flex Builder 4.5.1 for AIR apps and Visual Studio for C# work

-- Teamwork Project Manager (In a custom tabbed shell I made)
+Teamwork Project Manager (In a custom tabbed shell I made)

-- Hipchat (for inter-office communication)
+Hipchat (for inter-office communication)

-- Dropbox and SVN for sharing code between machines
+Dropbox and SVN for sharing code between machines

-- IE8 & Chrome mainly
+IE8 & Chrome mainly

+At home, I have an Alienware Beast with 16Gb RAM, SSD drive and 1 gig GFX card.
+I like to game!
+Currently playing Call of Duty: Black Ops and waiting for Modern Warfare 3 and Battlefield 3.
 That’s all for now!
-If you have any questions on anything above, can relate to me in any way or just want to throw a curve ball question, don’t be shy!
+If you have any questions on anything above, can relate to me in any way, or just want to throw a curve ball question, don’t be shy!
 Ask me in the comments and I’ll reply ASAP.